solana-labs/solana/rfcs/0002-fork-generation.md

 3. Leader executes valid transactions updating its state.
 4. Leader packages transactions into entries based off its current PoH slot.
 5. Leader transmits the entries to validator nodes (in signed blobs)
-    a.
-The PoH stream includes ticks; empty entries that indicate liveness of the leader and the passage of time on the network.
+   1. The PoH stream includes ticks; empty entries that indicate liveness of the leader and the passage of time on the network.
-    b.
-A leader's stream begins with the tick entries necessary complete the PoH back to the leaders most recently observed prior leader slot.
+   2. A leader's stream begins with the tick entries necessary complete the PoH back to the leaders most recently observed prior leader slot.
 6. Validators retransmit entries to peers in their set and to further downstream nodes.
 7. Validators validate the transactions and execute them on their state.
 8. Validators compute the hash of the state.
 9. At specific times, i.e. specific PoH tick counts, validators transmit votes to the leader.
-    a.
-Votes are signatures of the hash of the computed state at that PoH tick count
+   1. Votes are signatures of the hash of the computed state at that PoH tick count
-    b.
-Votes are also propagated via gossip
+   2. Votes are also propagated via gossip
 10. Leader executes the votes as any other transaction and broadcasts them to the network
 11. Validators observe their votes and all the votes from the network.